 Meals & Snacks

-Tender Years provides a morning snack.
-A general menu is posted in our kitchen to give you an idea of the types of snack items that we will serve.
-An afternoon snack is provided by parents for their child’s class on a rotating basis.
-Bought snacks need to be unopened and in their original wrapping.
-No glass bottles, please.
-Homemade goodies are welcome, however, uneaten portions must be sent home or thrown away.
+Tender Years provides a nutritious breakfast and afternoon snack.
+A menu for each is posted in the classrooms and can be found under the meals tab, which will give you an idea of the types of snack items that we will serve.
+If you would like to bring in a special snack for your child’s birthday, please communicate with your child’s teacher.
 For lunch, you may choose to pack a lunch, or purchase a hot lunch from our catering service for an additional cost.
 Menus are available to help you make your choices.
 When packing lunch, please note that we are not permitted to microwave food for the children.
 You may pack hot foods in a thermos, or pack items that are ready to eat.
 All items that require refrigeration must be labeled before putting them in the refrigerator.
+No glass bottles, please.

 Each week, our toddler teachers plan activities based on a weekly theme (or topic) and age appropriate developmental objectives based on the PA Early Learning Standards.
 Each day, your toddler will participate in an art project or tactile activity, a gross motor exercise (indoor or outdoor), songs/finger plays, and theme-related books.
 We will also learn our ABCs and how to count to 10.
 Our Daily Schedule also allows plenty of time for free play with our many different types of toys in Learning Centers.